airKlizz/go-interview-2/README.md

 go test mynewgoproject/internal/core/service -cover
 ```

-You should see 0% of coverage which is expected as there is no test case yet.
+You should see 0% coverage which is expected as there is no test case yet.

+> **🛠️ Action Required:**
-You can add some test cases to increase the coverage of service package.
+> You can add some test cases to increase the coverage of the service package.

-For exemple, this is a valid test case:
+For example, this is a valid test case:

 ```go
 "OK switch on light": {